StartBootstrap/startbootstrap-clean-blog/_posts/2023-10-01-good-day-good-life.md

 ---
-title: test
+title: Good Day, Good Life
-subtitle: A music playlist for good days and for the transformation of bad days
+subtitle: A music playlist for good days and for the transformation of bad days.
 date: 2023-10-01 13:20
 ---